benja0x40/QuickShift/README.md

 QuickShift (alpha)
 ================================================================================

-This R package is currently under development...
+This R package is under development.

 ### Author